H-C-Dev/http-server-python/README.md

 # HTTP/1.1 Backend Framework (Demo)

-This repository showcases a simple Python backend framework project, built to demonstrate concepts in backend development, observability, and financial application integration.
+This repository contains a **learning-oriented demo project** built in Python.
-It highlights core features of modern backend systems without relying on third-party web frameworks.
+The goal is to explore backend fundamentals such as request handling, middleware, and observability, without relying on third-party web frameworks.

+It is **not a production framework**, but rather a sandbox to practice backend development concepts and financial API integration.

+---

 ## Tech Stack
-- Python
+- Python (standard library only)
+-
+---

-## Key Features
+## Concepts Covered
-- Basic request handling and routing
+- Basic HTTP/1.1 request parsing and routing
-- Middleware support for flexible request/response processing
+- Middleware chains for pre/post request processing
-- Observability features: JSON logs, trace IDs, latency tracking
+- Observability basics: JSON logs, trace-IDs, simple latency tracking
-- Security considerations: CORS handling, session management
+- Security considerations: CORS handling, session tokens

-## Example Project: Full-Stack Web App (Starling API)

-As an example use case, this demo includes a small full-stack application that integrates with the Starling Bank API.
+- API client integration with financial services

+---

-**Stack:** Next.js, Python backend, AWS SNS, Starling Bank API
+## Example Project: Starling Bank API

-**Features:**
+To make the demo practical, it includes a small **full-stack example**:

+- **Frontend:** Next.js dashboard
-- Fetch account balances from the Starling Bank API
+- **Integration:** Starling Bank API

-- Send daily balance email notifications via AWS SNS
-- Simple security-focused HTTP client integration
+---

 ## Focus
-This project is a demonstration of backend fundamentals and financial API integration, showing interest in financial systems and regulatory technology.
+This project is meant to:
+- Illustrate **backend fundamentals** for learners
+- Show how **observability and security concepts** can be integrated into small projects
+- Demonstrate interest in **financial systems and regtech**

+---

+## Status
+This repo is for **educational purposes only**.